Outrage grows over the shooting of a Black teenager who rang the wrong doorbell

 Missouri law requires that a suspect must be charged within 24 hours or else be released, police said Sunday.

-In conjunction with local prosecutors, police decided to release the shooter "pending further investigation," Graves said — including the need to obtain a formal statement from the victim, who remains hospitalized.
+In conjunction with local prosecutors, police decided to release the shooter "pending further investigation," Graves said — including the need to obtain a formal statement from the victim.

 "A formal statement is planned and forthcoming as the teen's injuries allow," she said.
 "We recognize the frustration this can cause in the entire criminal justice process."